bontchev/wlscrape/README.md

 `-d`, `--download`	The script downloads the files that match the specified extension(s).
 The files are saved in the current directory with a name equal to their MD5 hash in upper case (and not the original name in the e-mail attachment, in order to prevent different files with the same names from overwriting each other) and extension equal to the matching extension.

+`-s`, `--spam`	Look for the specified file extension(s) in the spam folder, too.

 ##Change log

 Version 1.00	Initial version.

 Version 1.01	Wikileaks changed slightly the format of the page and the script was able to process only the first page of a multi-page output.
 Fixed.

+Version 1.02	Implemented the option to check the e-mails marked as spam too.